pkovacevic/csharp-fer/Lec05-AspNetCore2Project/README.md

 2.14 Refactor create and edit student to partial view.

 #### 3. Manage courses

 3.1 Seed database with courses.
 Show list and course details.

+#### 4. Enroll students to a course

+4.1 Seed database with course enrollments.
+Show list of students enrolled in a course.